 The Northern Territory has some of the best solar resources in the world.
 We’re working toward 100% clean energy for our communities and an end to dangerous fossil fuels.

 There is no aspect of life in Central Australia that will be unaffected by a changing climate.
 We must reduce our emissions and take action to build resilient desert communities that are water, food and energy secure.
-Adaptation strategies must be informed and led by the communities and people who will be impacted by them, .
+Adaptation must be locally led.

-ALEC engages extensively with government policy to strengthen the laws and regulations designed to protect nature.
-We collaborate with a number of organisations to develop and deliver effective land management and conservation strategies, and strongly support Indigenous-led land management programs are critical to biodiversity conservation and protection in the Northern Territory.
+ALEC engages extensively with government policy to strengthen the laws designed to protect nature.
+We build partnerships to develop and deliver effective land management and conservation strategies, and strongly support Indigenous people to manage their land for conservation.

-Living sustainably in the desert requires that we conserve the resources of Central Australia for the future and share the goal of creating a healthier future in the arid lands.
-We empower people through knowledge, education and awarenes and engage government and business on opportunities for sustainability planning.
+We must work together to conserve the resources of Central Australia for the future.
+We empower communities through knowledge, education and awareness on how to live sustainably in the arid lands and engage government and business on opportunities for sustainability planning.